berkeutkuonder/BMIARG/localtrees/README.md

 # Localtrees

-The name of all directories start with r, and the following number indicates the corresponding $\lambda$ value.
+The name of all directories start with r, and the following number indicates the corresponding λ value.

 Each directory contains 4 sub-directories: